alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

   </div>
 </div>

-Lastly, the framework provides APIs for two types of Activity Transitions&mdash;_content transitions_ and _shared element transitions_&mdash;each of which allow us to customize the animations between activities in unique ways:
+Lastly, the framework provides APIs for two types of Activity transitions&mdash;_content transitions_ and _shared element transitions_&mdash;each of which allow us to customize the animations between activities in unique ways:

 > A _content transition_ determines how an activity's non-shared views&mdash;called _transitioning views_&mdash;enter or exit the activity scene.
 >